 - You're going to make mistakes along the way and that's okay.
 Don't dwell.

 - Aim for consistency over perfection -- "Practice makes permanent."

 - If you fall off track, you don't have to compensate with anything.
 Take note of how you feel and jump right back into it!

 What is Keto anyways?

 Keto is a shortened version of the word ketogenic or ketosis.
 A metabolic state of ketosis triggers the body to burn fat as energy in place of carbohydrates.

 Most people that consume carbohydrates rely on sugar for energy.
 This is because the body converts all carbs (including foods like fruits, potatoes and candy) into glucose.
 Glucose (and most other things that end with -ose) are just fancy words for sugar.
 In excess amounts, the body will store these carbohydrates as water weight and for energy to be utilized later.

-The ketones are created in the liver from the fat in our food and from fat stored on our bodies.
-Any excess ketones are excreted through the urine and are not stored (unlike glucose).
+Ketones are created in the liver from the fat in our food and from fat stored on our bodies.
+Any excess are excreted through the urine and are not stored (unlike glucose).

 Benefits of the Keto Diet

 Many reported benefits of following a Keto Diet include: